Last Updated on April 1, 2021

 When it comes to planning for the end of the world as we know it, thoughts generally turn to Bug Out Vehicles sooner or later.
-For most of us, our BOV of necessity will be whatever we can get our hands on in the moment.
-For those of you who have a little extra time or money, I wanted to discuss the concept of using an Recreational Vehicle (RV) as your dedicated mode of getting the hell out of dodge.
+For most of us, our BOV of necessity will be whatever we can get our hands on at the moment.
+For those of you who have a little extra time or money, I wanted to discuss the concept of using a Recreational Vehicle (RV) as your dedicated mode of getting the hell out of dodge.
 The idea for this came to me from a reader named Alexander who asked the following:

 I’d like to hear what you have to say about using an RV for a bugout vehicle.
 What would you stay away from and what would you do to get it ready?

 Great question and I am happy to give my thoughts and opinions, this is a blog after all.
 For the record, I do not have an RV, so my thoughts will be centered on an analysis of aspects of both the RV and the practical needs for bugging out.
-I welcome anyone who does have experience to comment below and give you own side of things.
+I welcome anyone who does have the experience to comment below and give their own side of things.

-In thinking about the question of whether an RV is the best Bug Out Vehicle or not, I think it makes sense to start with a shared understanding of what exactly I mean by RV.
+In thinking about the question of whether an RV is the Best Bug Out Vehicle or not, I think it makes sense to start with a shared understanding of what exactly I mean by RV.
 For the purposes of this article, let’s say an RV is any vehicle you can drive or pull behind another vehicle that has living quarters built into it and was designed for one or more people to live in temporarily.
-Don’t get hung up on the temporarily part of that description.
+Don’t get hung up on the temporary part of that description.
 Essentially everything from Motley Crue’s tour bus to a truck camper fits into this category of RV.
 I’ll even add some photos below.

-So now we know what an RV is lets discuss what Bugging Out is.
+So now we know what an RV is let’s discuss what Bugging Out is.
 From my perspective, Bugging Out is when you need to leave your home quickly to avoid a natural or man-made disaster.
-This can be a flood, hurricane, Tsunami or Wildfire.
-It can also be rioting, war, chemical gas leak, nuclear plant melt-down, zombies, ethnic cleansing, slow moving lava or any one of hundreds of other possible scenarios.
+This can be a flood, hurricane, Tsunami, or Wildfire.
+It can also be rioting, war, chemical gas leak, nuclear plant melt-down, zombies, ethnic cleansing, slow-moving lava, or any one of hundreds of other possible scenarios.
 You are bugging out hopefully with supplies you need to live for three days at a minimum and you may or may not expect to ever go home again.

 Unless you have a fully stocked mountain retreat tucked into the woods within walking distance away from your home, you are going to need to get there somehow, so we developed this term of Bug Out Vehicle to describe our conveyance that could help us avoid the calamity we were leaving and be tough enough to navigate the terrain in a post-apocalyptic world.
 It is my contention that most of us do not have even a partially stocked retreat anywhere so if we are forced to bug out of our homes, we won’t have any place to stay or we will be lucky to shack up with friends far enough away from the catastrophe that we won’t be affected.